ajeet-dev/basic-banking-system/README.md

 # basic--banking-system
-Internship #task1 for The Sparks Foundation
+Internship #task1 for The Sparks Foundation.
 It is a basic banking system where you can make a transaction and check your transaction history.